Energy Distribution for Dirichlet Eigenfunctions on Right Triangles: Theoretical results on right triangles

 After rescaling and rotating, assume $\Omega$ is oriented so that it can be written as $ \Omega = \{ (x,y): 0 \leq x \leq a, \,\, 0 \leq y \leq 1-\frac{x}{a} \}$.
 Let $F_1,F_2,F_3$ be the sides as in Figure \ref{F:acute}.

 We further assume that $\Omega$ is rational, meaning that all angles are rational multiples of $\pi$.
-A result of Marklof-Rudnick \cite{Marklof-Rudnick} shows that in this case, there is a density one subsequence of eigenfunctions $u_j$ such that
+A result of Marklof-Rudnick \cite{Marklof-Rudnick} shows that in this case, there is a density one (in the sense of \eqref{E:density-1}) subsequence of eigenfunctions $u_{j_k}$ which equidistribute in space